Dorothy Heinrichs | Chair

 April Salas is founding executive director of the Revers Center for Energy, Sustainability and Innovation at Dartmouth College's Tuck School of Business.
 Additionally, April is the Town of Hanover, NH's inaugural Chief Sustainability Officer and founding chair of Community Power Coalition ofNH (CPCNH).
 CPCNH is a joint power agency (CCA) akin to Silicon Valley Clean Energy and Marin Clean Energy and became the state’s 2nd largest utility upon incorporation in October 2021.
 April brings nearly 20 years of public and private sector experience in global and domestic energy markets, rooted in energy systems analysis.
 Her broad industry knowledge covers a range of energy domains, including electric power, liquid fuels, natural gas, energy finance, distributed energy resources, technology integration, resilience, cyber security, energy equity, natural capital, ESG and sustainability.

-Anant is a finance professor at Dartmouth's Tuck School of Business.
-His expertise is in business valuation, mergers and acquisitions, corporate governance, and assessing the impact of the emerging climate economy on companies (and vice versa).
+Anant is Clinical Professor of Finance at Dartmouth's Tuck School of Business.
+His expertise is in business valuation, M&A , corporate governance, and assessing the impact of the climate economy on companies .
 He has published widely in law, finance, and management journals, as well as in the popular press.
 Anant pioneered numerous MBA and executive education courses, including the first course on business and climate change in a US business school.
-He is a founding member of the Foundation for Advancement of Research in Finance, was Faculty Director of the Tuck Environmental Sustainability Forum, was on the advisory board of The Energy and Resources Institute, and a member of a National Academy of Sciences steering committee on climate education.
-He is co-editor of the Handbook of Business and Climate Change (Edward Elgar Publishing, forthcoming December 2021).
-He is a faculty affiliate at Tuck's Revers Center for Energy, its Center for Business, Government and Society, and Dartmouth's Irving Institute of Energy and Society.
+He is a founding member of the Foundation for Advancement of Research in Finance, was Faculty Director of the Tuck Environmental Sustainability Forum, was on the advisory board of The Energy and Resources Institute of India, and a former member of a National Academy of Sciences steering committee on climate education.
+He is co-editor of the Handbook of Business and Climate Change (Edward Elgar Publishing, January 2023).
+He sits on the boards of the Hubbard Brook Research Foundation and Kendal at Hanover, sits on the Faculty Advisory Board of Dartmouth’s Irving Institute of Energy and Society, is a faculty affiliate at Tuck's Revers Center for Energy and the Center for Business, Government and Society.
 He created "Fossil Fuel Beta" (FFß), a metric to measure the stock price impact of a company's exposure to fossil fuel price changes and emissions risks.
 Anant lives in Hanover, NH, with Faith Beasley.

 Harriet is a New Hampshire native and interned with the Hubbard Brook Research Foundation while in college.
 She graduated from Bowdoin College with a BA in geology and environmental studies.
 In part triggered by her experience with HBRF, she pursued graduate research focusing on land management effects on nutrient cycling, primarily in agricultural systems.
 She received her PhD in ecology from the University of Minnesota and then continued to work with colleagues there and at The Nature Conservancy on the implementation of a statewide prairie conservation plan.
 Her work focused on the ecological and economic impacts of transitions in land use and land cover.
 Harriet has maintained an interest in science education and effective communication of science through her teaching and research and on the HBRF board.
 She currently works with the Merrymeeting Food Council, a project of multiple nonprofits in MidCoast Maine, where she lives with her husband and their son.